-This study is persuaded by the current absence of actual evidence in the literature regarding the measurement of individual awareness, use, and acceptance of m-health applications in Saudi Arabia.
-Taking into consideration the outcome of this preliminary study, healthcare providers and health decision-makers can reform their policies and practices to apply the digitalization plan more efficiently and overcome the re-mentioned issues.
-Given the role of thinking from patients' perspectives and the increasing reliance and use on mobile technologies in Saudi Arabia, will positively improve healthcare services and increase the acceptance of m-health apps by patients.
+This study is persuade by the current absence of actual evidence in the literature regarding measurement of individual awareness, use, and acceptance of m-health applications in Saudi Arabia.
+Taking into consideration the outcome of this preliminary study, healthcare providers and health decision-makers can reform their policies and practices in order to apply the digitalization plan more efficiently and overcome the re-mentioned issues.
+Given the role of thinking from patients' perspectives and the increasing realise and use on mobile technologies in Saudi Arabia, will positively improve healthcare services and increase the acceptance to m-health apps by patients.